Washington DBs popular in 2nd round, Mixon to Bengals

-Roger Goodell heard it.
-Cincinnati's selection of Oklahoma running back Joe Mixon intensified it.

-And Drew Pearson incited the fans at the NFL draft Friday night by lauding - and lauding and lauding - the hated Dallas Cowboys.

-Not everything got jeered on the second day of the grab bag.
-The most popular group in the second round came from nearly 3,000 miles away from Philadelphia: the Washington Huskies secondary.
+PHILADELPHIA — The most popular group in the second round of the NFL draft was nearly 3,000 miles away from Philadelphia: the Washington Huskies secondary.

 Three members — cornerbacks Kevin King and Sidney Jones, safety Budda Baker — were taken in the first 11 picks Friday night.